mpellegrin/wordpress-cookie-notice/trunk/readme.txt

 1. screenshot-1.png

 == Changelog ==

+= 1.2.33 =
+* New: Greek translation thanks to Elias Stefanidis

 = 1.2.32 =
 * Fix: Accept cookie button hidden on acceptance instead of the cookie message container